Overview

 This tutorial is specifically designed for individuals who are new to using Pathfinder.
 In this course, we will provide a step-by-step demonstration of how to create a basic evacuation simulation in Pathfinder and provide an explanation of some of the underlying concepts.
-By the end of this tutorial you will have gained proficiency in navigating the Pathfinder interface, running a simulation, and interpreting the results.
+By the end of this tutorial you will have gained proficiency in navigating the Pathfinder egress software interface.
+We demonstrate viewing a model, building a model, running a simulation, and interpreting the results.

-- Download and install the latest version of Pathfinder from the Pathfinder Support page.
+- Download and install the latest version of Pathfinder from the Pathfinder download page.

-- If you haven’t already, sign up for a free 30-day trial license or purchase a license.
+- If you have not already, sign up for a free 30-day trial license or purchase a license.

 - Visit the latest version of the Pathfinder User Manual for reference throughout this tutorial.